Mariah Carey And Bryan Tanaka Split, Diva Sick Of ‘Footing The Bills’ For Backup Dancer Boyfriend

 A post shared by Mariah Carey (@mariahcarey) on

-Just last month Carey and Tanaka showed no sign of conflict in their relationship.
-In fact, Mariah spent a “relaxing” 47th birthday vacation with Bryan.
+Just last month, Carey and Tanaka showed no sign of conflict in their relationship.
+In fact, Mariah spent her 47th birthday vacation with Bryan.
 The two escaped the hectic city and had a luxurious beach getaway to Cabo San Lucas.
 They even shared some adorable photos of them enjoying the breathtaking view of the beach.

 In one of the photos, Bryan and Mariah can be seen lounging on a balcony, basking in the sun.

-Tanaka, who seemed really relaxed, captioned the said snap with, “Starting the anniversary festivities in a relaxing chic environment #HappyAnniversary.”
+Tanaka, who seemed really relaxed, captioned the snap with, “Starting the anniversary festivities in a relaxing chic environment #HappyAnniversary.”

 However, as it turns out, that was the last time the two have seen and spoken to each other.

-So far both Mariah and Bryan have not commented on the said split.
+So far, both Mariah and Bryan have not commented on the said split.
 It remains unclear whether they parted ways amicably or if there was drama along the way.
-One thing is for sure though, MC fans will definitely be saddened by this.
+One thing is for sure: MC fans will definitely be saddened by this.
 Make sure to check back for more updates about Mariah Carey and Bryan Tanaka’s split.

 [Featured Image by Mark J. Terrill/ AP Images]